- About Sarah Edwards

 Small client list, by design

 I work with a handful of clients at a time.
-It means you get proper attention, not a number in a queue.
+It means you get proper attention and someone who genuinely knows your business.

 Mostly referral-based